Solaire/GLC/README.md

 ## Building from source
 Clone the repo and build.
 The program uses following nuGet packages:
 - System.Text.Json for JSON parsing;
-- System.Data.SQLite for parsing the itch database;
+- System.Data.SQLite for database parsing (Amazon and itch);
+- HtmlAgilityPack for HTML parsing (Steam not-installed games);
 - Costura.Fody for merging the binary file with dlls.

 ## Contributing